Introduction

 { "appId": "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx", "displayName": "Terraform", "password": "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx", "tenant": "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" }

-π¨ Important: Keep this information safe and secure!
+Important: Keep this information secure.
 These are your credentials, and you’ll need them in the next step.

 Setting up Authentication for Terraform

 Now that we have our Service Principal, we need to tell Terraform how to use it.
-There are a few ways to do this, but we’ll use environment variables for this guide.
-It’s a secure method that doesn’t require you to hard-code sensitive information in your Terraform files.
+There are several ways to do this, but using environment variables is recommended for this guide as it keeps sensitive information out of your Terraform code.

 Set the following environment variables with the values from the Service Principal creation output: